Adult social care in England statistics: background quality and methodology

 Previously, the monthly statistics publication also covered the following topics which were removed - for example, because the data collection ceased, access to data sources changed or because of limited information on data quality:

-• full course COVID-19 vaccinations in social care settings for residents (COVID-19 vaccination and booster data for care home residents is now published by NHS England)
+- full primary course COVID-19 vaccinations in social care settings for residents (COVID-19 vaccination and booster data for care home residents is now published by NHS England)

-The collection of first and second dose COVID-19 vaccine data ceased on 31 August 2022.
-Instead, providers are now asked about whether individuals have received a full course of the vaccine.
+The collection of separate first and second dose COVID-19 vaccine data ceased on 31 August 2022 as, on 1 September 2022, the collection was simplified to only request data on a full primary course of COVID-19 vaccinations.

 Data sources and collection